CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

 ## Key takeaways

 Congratulations on completing the lab.
-Here are some main takeways for this lab:
+Here are some main takeaways for this lab:

 + A tenant represents your organization and helps you to manage a specific instance of Microsoft cloud services for your internal and external users.
 + Microsoft Entra ID has user and guest accounts.
 Each account has a level of access specific to the scope of work expected to be done.
 + Groups combine together related users or devices.
-There are two types of groups including Security and Microsoft 365.
+There are two types of groups: Security and Microsoft 365.
 + Group membership can be statically or dynamically assigned.